RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 **Required reading**

-- (The) Economist, 2013, 'Johnson: Those six little rules', Prospero, 29 July 2013, available at: https://www.economist.com/prospero/2013/07/29/johnson-those-six-little-rules.
 - Alexander, Monica, 2019, 'The concentration and uniqueness of baby names in Australia and the US', https://www.monicaalexander.com/posts/2019-20-01-babynames/.
 (Look at how Monica explains concepts, especially the Gini coefficient, in a way that you can understand even if you've never heard of it before.)
-- Bronner, Laura, 2020, 'Quant Editing', http://www.laurabronner.com/quant-editing.
-(Read these points and evaluate your own writing against them.
-It's fine to not comply with them if you have a good reason, but you need to know that you're not complying with them).
-- Girouard, Dave, 2020, 'A Founder's Guide to Writing Well', First Round Review, 4 August, https://firstround.com/review/a-founders-guide-to-writing-well/.
-- Graham, Paul, 2020, 'How to Write Usefully', http://paulgraham.com/useful.html.
-(Graham is good at writing for a programmer, but if you have a similar background then you may like this.)
 - Healy, Kieran, 2019, *Data Visualization: A Practical Introduction*, Princeton University Press, Chapters 3, 4, and 7, https://socviz.co/.
 - Hodgetts, Paul, 2020, 'The ggfortify Package', 31 December, https://www.hodgettsp.com/posts/r-ggfortify/.
 - Wickham, Hadley, and Garrett Grolemund, 2017, *R for Data Science*, Chapter 28, https://r4ds.had.co.nz/.
-- Zinsser, William, 1976 [2016], *On Writing Well*.
-(Any edition is fine.
-This book is included because if you're serious about improving your writing then you should start with this book.
-It only takes a few hours to read.
-You'll go onto other books, but start with this one.)
-- Zinsser, William, 2009, 'Writing English as a Second Language', Lecture, Columbia Graduate School of Journalism, 11 August, https://theamericanscholar.org/writing-english-as-a-second-language/.
-(I'm realistic enough to realise that requiring a book, even though I've said it's great and it's short, is a bit of a stretch.
-If you really don't want to commit to reading the Zinsser, then please at least read this 'crib notes' version of it.)

 **Required viewing**